Key takeaways

 Financial planning considerations when inflation is high and interest rates are rising

-Persistent inflation and rising interest rates can affect your ability to meet your financial goals.
-Consider a few specific actions to take if you’re looking to help generate income to meet cash flow needs or growth in your portfolio.
+Persistent inflation and rising interest rates affect your ability to meet your financial goals.
+Consider these strategies to help mitigate risk and boost potential returns.

 Disclosures